7 Gratitude Activities to Do With Kids

 7 Activities That Help Kids Express Gratitude

-Denise had spent the last two weeks talking about gratitude with her five year old daughter and her three year old son.
+Denise had spent the last two weeks talking about gratitude with her five-year-old daughter and her three-year-old son.
 No matter what she said, they seemed to struggle with the concept.

-She wanted to share it with them but struggled to know what to do.
+She wanted to share it with them, but struggled to know what to do.
 Her friend, a caregiver for preschool children told her to do an activity with her kids on the topic of gratitude.
 By doing something, her kids would be able to make a connection between gratitude and an action.

 So, Denise decided to create a gratitude board with her kids.
 She bought some poster board and glue sticks.
 Then she gathered materials like newspapers, magazines, old books, shopping catalogs, and more.

 She encouraged her kids to point to items that they liked and were thankful for.
-When they found an item, she cut it out and they pasted it on to the board.
+When they found an item, she cut it out and they pasted it onto the board.
 This board became a visual way for her to talk about thanksgiving and what it really means.

-Here are some other gratitude activities to do with elementary age children:
+Here are some other gratitude activities to do with elementary-age children:

-- Write each other notes or send texts expressing thanks to each other.
+• Write each other notes or send texts expressing thanks to each other

-- Play a game to help your child learn a Bible verse on giving thanks.
+• Play a game to help your child learn a Bible verse on giving thanks.
 It could be as simple as 1 Thessalonians 5:18 In everything give thanks.

 Blow up a balloon and tie it.
 Take turns hitting the balloon back and forth to each other.
 Whoever has the balloon says the next word of the verse while tapping the balloon to the other person.
-See if you can make it the whole way through the verse without the balloon falling to the floor. - When telling or reading a Bible story to your children, ask if anyone in the story expressed gratitude or thanks.
-If not, ask if things would have gone better for the Bible character if he/she had expressed gratefulness.
-Or if the character did give thanks, ask them to tell you how the person showed gratitude.
+See if you can make it the whole way through the verse without the balloon falling to the floor.

 Prayer: